AZS-AWFiS Gdańsk

 AZS-AWFiS Gdańsk is a Polish multisports club based in Gdańsk, Poland.
-It is the university sports club for the Academy of Physical Education and Sport Jędrzej Śniadeckiego in Gdańsk, and has seen many of the club's teams becoming professional and at times competitive within their respective sports.
+It is the university sports club for the Jędrzej Śniadecki Academy of Physical Education and Sport (AWFiS), and has seen many of the club's teams becoming professional and, at times, competitive within their respective sports.

 The club currently has sections in 9 sports, these sports being; athletics, bobsleigh, fencing, gymnastics, judo, rowing, sailing, swimming, table tennis, and a section for universal sports, of the focused sports many athletes from these sections have represented Poland at the Olympics.

 While these sections are no longer active within the sports club, in the early 2000s the club had competitive teams in rugby and handball.